NickScherbakov/Recsys/README.md

 # Recsys
-a simple recommendation system developed by autonomous AI
+A simple recommendation system developed by autonomous AI